Alfa Romeo 430

 The Alfa Romeo 430 is a 5-ton truck produced by Alfa Romeo between 1942 and 1950.
-It started as military project (430RE) based on the larger Alfa Romeo 800 truck.
+It started as a military project (430RE) based on the larger Alfa Romeo 800 truck.
 Some of the trucks were converted into anti-aircraft vehicles equipped with a machine-gun of 20 mm IF Scotti.
-The truck was produced as of commercial version after the war.
+The truck was produced for a commercial version after the war.

-Both military and civilian version was produced until 1950.
+Both military and civilian versions were produced until 1950.

-The 430 was equipped with 5.8 L straight-4 diesel engine which could produce 80 hp at 2000 rpm.
+The 430 was equipped with 5.8 L straight-4 diesel engine, which could produce 80 hp at 2000 rpm.
 With that power it could achieve top speed of 65 km/h.
 Its range was 390 km.